 Condition requirement Means of monitoring during period under review Compliance achieved?
-18. Consent review provision.
-N/A N/A Overall assessment of consent comprespect of this consent Overall assessment of administrative High High we well.
-Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Authorises discharge via Turangi-5 well or an alternate well at the wellsite Receipt of satisfactory information Yes 2.
 Prior to exercising the consent, the consent holder shall submit an "Injection Operation Management Plan."
 Receipt of satisfactory "Injection Operation Management Plan."
 Yes 3.
 Injection well, geological and operational data submission requirements.
 This information can be included in the "Injection Operation Management Plan."
 Receipt of satisfactory information Yes 4.
 No injection permitted after 1 June 2031 Review and analysis of injection data.
 5. The consent holder shall at all times adopt the best practicable option.
 Assessment of consent holder records and site inspection notices.
 Yes 6.
 The injection of fluids shall be confined to the Mount Messenger Formation, deeper than 1,350 metres true vertical depth below ground level.
 Review of "Injection Operation Management Plan," well construction log and injection data.
 Yes 7.
 The wellhead pressure shall not exceed 1610 psi (111 bar) Review and analysis of injection data.
+Yes 8.
+The consent holder shall ensure discharge does not fracture any geological seal Assessment of injection records and results of groundwater sampling and analysis programme.
+Yes 9.
+The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable freshwater (groundwater or surface water).
+Assessment of injection records and results of groundwater sampling and analysis programme.
+Yes 10.
+Limits the range of fluids that can be discharged under the consent.
+Assessment of consent holder records and injectate sample analysis.
+Yes 11.
+Maintain full records of injection data.
+Receipt and assessment of injection data.
+Yes 12.
+Maintain records and undertake analysis to characterise each type of waste arriving on-site for discharge.
+Receipt and assessment of injection data.
 Yes